Before You Choose

 3. Carry Position

-Carry Position is a matter of priorities.
+Carry Position is a matter of priorities and preferences.
 You have two basic categories:

 IWB vs. OWB